tactik8/kraken_backend_api_v3/README.md

 Below is an example of a typical data accumulation process.
 A limited number of fields (keys) and metadata has been kept to increase readability.

+The scenario starts with a new email received.
+The emaila ddress of the sender is used to create a new person object.
+Then, an API call is made to peopledatalabs.com to retrieve personal information.
+Another call to gravatar.com is made to retrieve the picture along with some perosnal informaiton.
+The best information based on the credibility score is kept to producte a final record.

 - An email is received in an outlook inbox.
 The message is created in kraken database and information is extracted, including email of the sender.
 A person object is created in kraken with only the email address as information.
 ```
 {